-School Name:

-Printed Student Name: Grade:

-Student Number:

-Student Signature:

-Date:

-This student contract is not valid without the con pletion of the parental consent form.

-Parent or Guardian Network Responsibility Contract

-As the parent or guardian of , I have read the Terms and Conditions of the District School Board of Madison County Acceptable Use Policy and Guidelines.
-I understand that this access is designed for educational purposes.
-However, I also recognize it is impossible for the District School Board of Madison County and its Charter Schools to restrict access to all controversial materials and I will not hold them responsible for materials acquired on the network.
-Further, I accept full responsibility for suspension of computer/network privileges if and when my child's use is not in a school setting.
+School Name Printed Student Name: Grade: Student Number: Student Signature: Date: This student contract is not valid without the complete This student contract is not valid without the complet ion of the parental consent form.
+Parent or Guardian Network F As the parent or guardian of , I have read the Terms and Conditions of the District School Board of Madison County Acceptable Use Policy and Guidelines.
+I understand that this access is des also recognize it is impossible for the District School Schools to restrict access to all controversial materia - materials acquired on the network.
+Further, I ac computer/network privileges if and when my child's use is not in a school setting.
 I hereby give my child permission to use the network.
 Without parental consent this contract will not be validated and Internet privileges will not be permitted.

-Print Parent or Guardian Name:

-Parent or Guardian Signature:
+Print Parent or Guardian Name: Parent or Guardian Signature: Date:

-Date: